-The provisions set forth above are final, and no change or modification shall be offered, urged or otherwise presented by the International Brotherhood of Electrical Workers, Local 1245, prior to September 2004 the term of this agreement.
+The provisions set forth above are final, and no change or modification shall be offered, urged or otherwise presented by Local 1245 of the International Brotherhood of Electrical Workers prior to the term of this agreement.

 XXIV.
 SEPARABILITY

 In the event that any provision of this Memorandum of Understanding is declared by a Court of competent jurisdiction to be illegal or unenforceable that provision of this Memorandum of Understanding shall be null and void, but such nullification shall not affect any other provisions of this Memorandum of Understanding, all of which other provisions shall remain in full force and effect.